-Well, that wasn't because of pressing deadlines.
-It wasn't a free studio either, it was studio time in a 24 track studio which is a jump up from where I'd been technologically.
+-Well, that wasn't because of pressing deadlines.
+It wasn't a free studio either, it was studio time in a 24 track studio which is a studio either, it was studio time in a 24 track studio which is a jump up from where I'd been technologically.
 I paid for it in the end!
 But yeah, sometimes I did long sessions.
-The longest session I think I did was 80 hours, which was insane, but that was on the track "Bedrock."
+The longest session I think I did was 80 hours, which was insane, but that was on the track "Bedrock".
 We'd gotten it mixed and it'd taken 24 hours.
 It was on an SSL desk and tape op pushed the wrong button to save the automation and erased all of our fader moves.
 We thought it wouldn't take long to get back to where we were, and we ended up working around the clock 'cause I had to leave the country.
 It was like from Monday to Thursday working on the mix of that track.
+That was the longest mix though:

-I was recently reading how you made the track for the split 7 inch with Teho Teardo.
+Coming back to present day, you're still doing a lot of experimental work.
+A lot of people are sort of calling you a musician, but maybe for lack of a better term, depending on how you want to approach it, but I was recently reading how you made the track for the split 7 inch with Teho Teardo.
 I'm really interested in the manual ways that someone can generate frequencies.
-I know that you do freq_out, and I've got the first CD of that.
+I know that you do "freq_out", and I've got the first CD of that.
 I was wondering how you deal with that territory, beyond laptops.
 I know that there're plenty of ways to do it, and I saw that one of them was dripping water into a bass drum and having it run through a pipe that would go through the other room?